Mannix College Admissions Policy

 - 3.3.4.
 The full terms and conditions of any Residency Agreement between the resident and Mannix College.

 3.4.
-Students applying for accommodation at Mannix College may undertake study at the following Monash University campuses – Clayton, Caulfield and/or Peninsula campuses.
+Students applying for accommodation at Mannix College may undertake study at the following Monash University campuses – Clayton, Caulfield and Peninsula.

 3.5 All students accepted into Mannix College should have the opportunity of staying at Mannix until the completion of their studies at Monash University provided they continue to meet the Mannix College Admissions Policy criteria.

 3.6.
-Applications for accommodation in Mannix College are assessed in the order of priority listed below.
-Refer to: 4.0 Admissions Criteria
+Applications for accommodation in Mannix College are assessed in the order of priority outlined in the Admissions Criteria.

 3.7 Applications for accommodation by students who are under the age of 18 years must include all additional signed documents that are requested through the admissions process.